 I have found that in paying attention to the details when redoing a piece of furniture can make all the difference in the finished results.
 This paint and decoupage chest redo was just that kind of project…

 There is a complete list of shopping links for the products used in this chest redo at the end of this post.
-All of these products are available at my Frame and Frills shop and can be found online at my online store ReDoYourFurniture.com.
+All of these products are available at my Redo Your Furniture (aka Frame and Frills) Shop online and in person.

 This is the pic from the online listing for this mahogany blanket chest.
 It was pretty beat up, inside and out, yet the overall shape and size of the chest offered possibilities.